(The importance of) DTF machine maintenance and filter replacement

 Following production / use of an inline, it’s essential a heat cycle is performed after a job is completed to aid the vapour through the system to the filters, rather allowing the machine to cool while the vapour is still inside as this will then create oil wherever the vapour finds cooler surfaces.

 The filters of the machine are a consumable that need to be replaced because once they are full, the vapour cannot be filtered and therefore will remain in the machine.
 The vapour in the machine will condense into a liquid (oil) when the hot air in the machine cools down.
-Filters should be replaced when the one or more of the below happens first:

-- Excess Vapour or Oil
+- Excess vapour or oil

 - Drained oil becomes darker (not clear)

-- 5 months – 3 months depending on usage
+- 1.5 months – 3 months depending on usage

 - 400 hours of machine use